 |Seven(?) of bells||Eight of bells||Seven(?) of leaves||Lost card|

-A third fragment, 1895,0122.26, is unattributed in the British Museum, but is shown to be by the same maker by having the exact same designs for the over-knaves of acorns, leaves and hearts as a sheet fragment in the USPCC collection (though not from the same woodblock).
+A third fragment, 1895,0122.26, is unattributed in the British Museum, but is shown to be by the same maker by having the exact same designs for the over-knaves of acorns, leaves and hearts as a sheet fragment in the USPC collection (though not from the same woodblock).
 It also has the same card dimensions, down to measurement and rounding errors: 47×75 mm, as well as the uncommon feature of adding a slightly curved centerline to the “leaves” suit symbol.
-As the selection of cards as far as preserved in entirely nonoverlapping, it would be tempting to see the fragments as part of the same deck.
+As the selection of cards as far as preserved in entirely nonoverlapping, it would be tempting to see the fragments as part of the same deck as one of the two above.
 The only argument against it is that the plus-signs separating the cards differ in size and style.
 The nonoverlapping card selection might be due to a choice that could be retained across different decks: the 48 cards are printed from two woodblocks both containing 4 rows of six cards each.
 The sixteen most complex cards – courts and banner tens – are placed on one block, alongside the eight pip cards of one suit.
-Hearts might have been chosen because the simplicity of and amount of free space on these cards made it common to put some form of maker’s marks on some of these (in this case a dog on the nine of hearts; the contemporary deck by Paulus Zaunberger has a similar dog on the six of hearts, a monogram on the nine of hearts and a banner with the year on the eight of hearts).
+Hearts might have been chosen because the amount of free space on these cards made it common to put some form of maker’s marks on some of them (in this case a dog on the nine of hearts; the contemporary deck by Paulus Zaunberger has a similar dog on the six of hearts, a monogram on the nine of hearts and a banner with the year on the eight of hearts).

 |Lost card||Lost card||Unidentified card||Ober of bells?||Unidentified card|